'The grounding I gained during my university years has proven to be invaluable for finding employment...'

 'My immediate goal is to gain hands-on experience and a good understanding of the industry.
-Then, through further study, I hope to focus on occupational health and safety.'
+Then, through further study I hope to further my business management understanding.'

 'There is an abundance of jobs in all areas of the business which means there is opportunity for continual learning while you're employed.'